Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 - Can train other managers and team leaders in PM methodologies

 Similarly, how much control the PMO has within the organization will depend greatly on your stakeholder analysis.
-If you can't get senior leaders onboard, it will be difficult to create a Directive PMO.
+If you can't get senior leaders on board, it will be difficult to create a Directive PMO.

 It's important to be realistic here.
 Far too often, PMOs fail because they're given too many responsibilities or try to please every stakeholder.
-It's best to limit the office to a handful areas of service - at least in initial rollout - to improve its chances of success.
+It's best to limit the office to a handful of areas of service - at least in the initial rollout - to improve its chances of success.

 Once you've undertaken this exercise, clearly state the PMO's purpose and its mandate.
 Make this succinct and easy to understand.

 A single statement like this works well enough:

 "To define and maintain project management processes, methods, and tools".